Connect with us

 In recent weeks, beneficiaries have told KFF Health News-Cox Media Group TV reporters they had no idea they were receiving too much money in their monthly checks until they received a letter from Social Security demanding repayment, often within 30 days.

 “I almost threw up when I opened that letter,” said Lori, a Florida woman who didn’t want to publicly disclose her last name.
-She received a notice saying she owed $121,000, a debt she said was later erased a multiyear fight with the SSA.
+She received a notice saying she owed $121,000, a debt she said was later erased following a multiyear fight with the SSA.

 The notices often arrive years after the alleged overpayments occur and, by that time, the money owed can balloon to dollar amounts impossible for beneficiaries to repay.

-When beneficiaries can’t repay the money, the agency may lower their monthly benefit checks, even when the overpayments were the government’s fault.ย
+When beneficiaries can’t repay the money, the agency may lower their monthly benefit checks, even when the overpayments were the government’s fault.

 “Taking that benefit away from me will make me homeless,” Florida resident Jesse Greatorex told WFTV-TV.

-SSA spokesperson Nicole Tiggemann said the SSA is required by to attempt to recover overpayments once they are detected.
+SSA spokesperson Nicole Tiggemann said the SSA is required by law to attempt to recover overpayments once they are detected.

-“We will be doing a top-to-bottom review to see how we can further reduce the error rate,” said SSA acting Commissioner Kilolo Kijakazi, who directed an agency-wide review of overpayment policies and procedures following the by KFF Health News and Cox Media Group TV stations in September.
+“We will be doing a top-to-bottom review to see how we can further reduce the error rate,” said SSA acting Commissioner Kilolo Kijakazi, who directed an agency-wide review of overpayment policies and procedures following the reporting by KFF Health News and Cox Media Group TV stations in September.

 Members of the Social Security Subcommittee of the House Ways and Means Committee held a hearing in October, citing the joint reporting and demanding answers from Kijakazi regarding the number of people affected by overpayments and what the agency plans to do to address the problem.

-A group of senators also wrote to Kijakazi asking about overpayments caused by government-issued stimulus checks during the pandemic.
+A group of senators also wrote to Kijakazi asking about overpayments caused by government-issued stimulus checks during the covid-19 pandemic.
 KFF Health News and Cox Media Group TV stations profiled beneficiaries who believe the agency erroneously counted those payments against their asset limit, in violation of SSA policy.

 Sen. Sherrod Brown (D-Ohio) and other members of Congress are considering several legislative changes that could make it easier for people to avoid overpayments: for example, raising the cap on how much money they’re allowed to save.

 “I want [the legislation] to fix the people that it’s already happened to.
-I want it to stop it from in the future,” Brown told WHIO-TV.
+I want it to stop it from happening in the future,” Brown told WHIO-TV.

-Ohio resident Addie Arnold, who cares for her disabled niece and received a letter saying they owed the more than $60,000, wrote to the SSA saying, “I truly do hope and pray that she is allowed to stay on SSI โ€ฆ because she has to continue to live and without it, she will be in a very bad place.”
+Ohio resident Addie Arnold, who cares for her disabled niece and received a letter saying they owed the government more than $60,000, wrote to the SSA saying, “I truly do hope and pray that she is allowed to stay on SSI … because she has to continue to live and without it, she will be in a very bad place.”

 “Social Security should be to help people, not to destroy them,” Arnold said.